-Join Dayna Rothman for an in-depth discussion in this video Merchandising content on your website, part of Content Marketing Fundamentals.
+Join Dayna Rothman for an in-depth discussion in this video Merchandising content on your website, part of Content Marketing Foundations.

 - One of the most important aspects of promoting your content is mechandising your content on your website.
 So your website is the key place that you want leads to download your content.
 You must merchandise correctly in order to optimize for conversions.
 So where can content live on your website?
 Content can live in a specific resources section dedicated to content.
 On your homepage.
 Or on ads throughout your site.
 So let's take a minute to walk through each option.
 Your resources section.